-Integration and Acquisition
+Integration and Acquisitions

-The Company completed its acquisition of Kate Spade on July 11, 2017.
-As a result, the Company incurred charges related to the integration and acquisition of the business.
+During the first quarter of fiscal 2018, the Company completed its acquisition of Kate Spade & Company.
+During the third quarter of fiscal 2018, the Company completed its acquisition of certain distributors for the Coach and Stuart Weitzman brands and obtained operational control of the Kate Spade Joint Ventures.
+The operating results of the respective entity have been consolidated in the Company's operating results commencing on the date of each acquisition.
+As a result, the Company incurred charges related to the integration and acquisition of the businesses.
 These charges are primarily associated with purchase price accounting adjustments, acquisition costs, inventory-related charges, contractual payments and organization-related expenses.
-The Company continues to develop its plans for integration, and currently estimates that it will incur approximately \$30-40 million in pre-tax charges, of which approximately \$5-10 million are expected to be non-cash charges, for the remainder of fiscal 2018.
+The Company continues to develop its plans for integration, and currently estimates that it will incur approximately \$20-30 million in pre-tax charges, of which approximately \$5-10 million are expected to be non-cash charges, for the remainder of fiscal 2018.

-Refer to Note 4, "Integration and Acquisition Costs," and "GAAP to Non-GAAP Reconciliation" for further information.
+Refer to Note 4, "Integration and Acquisition Costs," and "GAAP to Non-GAAP Reconciliation," herein, for further information.